twentyOne2x/attnmarkets-docs/pages/introduction/vision-attn.md

    * Extend credit to DAOs and entities whose income is streamed.
    * Carefully explore stream-backed credit to individuals when the stream is enforceable.

-4. **v3 – Broad payroll / spend integration**
+4. **v3 – Broad payroll / commerce / spend integration**

    * Fully general “revenue → credit → spend” loop, where:

      * revenue sources can be PDAs, streams, and other onchain routes,
-     * spend endpoints can be cards, payroll providers, and vendor rails.
+     * spend endpoints can be cards, payroll providers, merchant and BNPL rails, and vendor wallets.

    * Integration with large incumbents (like Deel) is strictly additive: